jaim3r0jas/clickup-intellij-plugin/README.md

 1. Open the `Tasks` tool window.
 2. Manage ClickUp tasks and log time directly from the IDE.

-#### Troubleshooting

-- **Plugin Not Showing**: Restart the IDE and ensure the plugin is enabled.
-- **Connection Issues**: Verify your API token and test the connection.
-- **Tasks Not Syncing**: Check your internet connection and ClickUp server status.
-- **Time Tracking Issues**: Ensure you are using IntelliJ IDEA Ultimate.

-For unresolved issues, create a ticket on [GitHub Issues](https://github.com/rojas-safenow/clickup-integration/issues).

 #### Development Setup

 1. Clone the repository: